 Can you build credit with no income?
-It feels unfair, right.
-You need a credit score to move forward, but you are told you need income first.
+It feels like a classic financial catch-22: you need a solid credit history to move forward in life, but every application seems to demand proof of income first.

 What Building Credit Really Means